Skip to content

 Color Theory – Blue

 For a lot of people, blue is their favorite color.
 Whether it’s the idea of sea and sky, or the emotional connection many of us have with blue jeans remains to be seen.
 But blue and the blues also mean depression.
-And they can even have an erotic connotation.
+And they can even have an erotic connotation, as in blue movies.

 A Look at Purple/Violet